Windows 7 Forums

 A) In the right pane, double click on Maximum password age. (see screenshot above)

-B) Enter how many days between 0 and 999 that you want passwords can be used before the system require's the user to change it, then click on OK. (see screenshot below)
+B) Enter how many days between 0 and 999 that you want passwords can be used before the system require's the user to change it in Windows 7 or Windows 8, then click on OK. (see screenshot below)

 NOTE: Setting the maximum password age to 0 will set passwords to never expire for all users.
 See NOTE box at the top of the tutorial.